 The beauty of a travel blanket, at least for me, is how compact and easy to take with you it is.
 Otherwise, you might as well just bring the one you have at home.

 Look for features like handles, zippers, and pouches that will make it easier for you to pack and carry your blanket on your travels.
 The easier it is to roll up and take with you, the more likely you are to use and enjoy it.

 Travel blankets are great accessories to make traveling as comfortable as possible.

-If you're a casual traveler that jet a few times a year or on short trips, the Cabeau Fold 'n Go Travel Blanket and Case is your best pick.
+If you’re a casual traveler who jets a few times a year or on short trips, the Cabeau Fold ‘n Go Travel Blanket and Case is your best pick.
 At under $20, you can take a nice nap with a luxurious material wrapped around you.